katharinalisalin/demo-bug-template/docs/setup-page.md

 # Setup

-Material for MkDocs offers a wide range of options for customizing and adjusting documentation.
-This section will explain how to configure your documentation to change its appearance, add more content, improve functionality, and work with extensions.
+Material for MkDocs offers a wide range of options for customizing and adjusting your documentation.
+In this section, we will explain how to make the most use of Material for MkDocs to change the look of your documentation, add more content, improve its functionality, and work with extensions.

 ## Customizing the look

 Make your documentation reflect your brand by changing its colors, fonts, icons, logo, and more with just a few lines of configuration.
-Material for MkDocs can be easily extended and provides many options to alter appearance.
+Material for MkDocs makes it easy to extend the basic configurations and provides many options to alter the appearance.

 <div class="grid cards" markdown>